nrfconnect/sdk-nrf/doc/nrf/libraries/networking/wifi_mgmt_ext.rst

    :local:
    :depth: 2

-The Wi-Fi management extension library adds an automatic connection feature to the Wi-Fi stack.
+The Wi-Fi management extension library adds an automatic connection feature to the Wi-Fi® stack.

 Overview
 ********